ambr3/Seclusa-Solitaire/README.md

     <img src="obtainium-badge.png" alt="Get it on Obtainium" width="161">
   </a>
 </p>

-Obtainium verifies the APK signature against the project's published certificate and fetches updates automatically.

 To verify an APK is signed by this project, check its signing certificate against this SHA-256 fingerprint: